brianferguson/HotKey.dll/README.md

 HotKey.dll
 =============

-HotKey.dll is a plugin for [Rainmeter](http://www.rainmeter.net) that will run an [Action](#options) when a key (or combination of keys) are pressed and released.
+HotKey.dll is a plugin for [Rainmeter](http://www.rainmeter.net) that will run an [Action](#options) when a key is pressed and/or released.
 The plugin can also determine the "state" of 3 toggle keys (Caps Lock, Scroll Lock, and Num Lock).

 #####Note:
 This plugin requires Rainmeter version 3.0.2 (r2161) or higher.
 Make sure to set the "Minimum Rainmeter Version" to `3.0.2.2161` in the [Skin Packager](http://docs.rainmeter.net/manual/publishing-skins).